 Of course, the PumIR series also has all the popular features of thermal imagers developed by Andres Industries.

-The PumIR™ is expected to be available by mid-year.
+The PumIR™ is expected to be available in the fourth quarter of 2022.

 The PumIR-M was developed for government users such as police and military, where the device can be mounted directly on firearms (STANAG-Rail) using the particularly repeatable ERATEC mounting.
 With the different Tripod Rails the device can be adapted to different optical axis heights.
 We also manufacture special versions upon customer request.
 The M versions of our PumIR series also have an integrated reticle.
 This means that the device can be used directly as a thermal imaging sight even without a scope.
 Military users particularly appreciate the advantages of the PUMIR-6M.5, as it allows tactical targeting optics with 4x magnification to be used with a full angle of view.
 The Tripod Rails are also used for mounting on tripods when the PumIR is used as a stationary device for observation.

 Why is the image in my attachment so blurry?

 You have powerful optics and the best attachment in the world.
 But when you combine the two, the image is pixelated and blurry?
 Then they are not properly matched.
 With the PumIR, we have a solution to this problem for the first time.
 Both the civilian and government versions are available with a reducing eyepiece optic.
 This allows the use of riflescopes that have a higher magnification than the recommended 2x magnification.
 Thus, even with scopes with a 3-4x magnification, the entire image can still be seen.
 It should be noted that collimation, i.e. shooting the rifle with the PumIR.5, is mandatory.